droglenc/NCHighways/Syllabus-Current.md

 ### Exercises
 Each module will have an associated written exercise, details for which will be given when the exercise is assigned.
 Exercises should be typed and printed to hand in at the beginning of the class period when it is due.

+### Final Paper
+The final paper will consist of you writing two letters to yourself, one to your high school self and one to your future self.
+Specific details will be provided in the [final module](12_Final).

 ### Incomplete Grades
 An incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").